Evaluating Regular Path Queries on Compressed Adjacency Matrices: Introduction and Related Work

-In this paper, we introduce a space-efficient approach for evaluating 2RPQs that, essentially, represents the subgraph corresponding to each graph label $p$ using a sparse representation of its Boolean adjacency matrix $M_p$.
+\paragraph{Our contribution.} In this paper, we introduce a space-efficient approach for evaluating 2RPQs that, essentially, represents the subgraph corresponding to each graph label $p$ using a sparse representation of its Boolean adjacency matrix $M_p$.
 We evaluate 2RPQs by translating them into classic operations on Boolean matrices \cite{LMpods12}.
-This approach is typically disregarded because matrix sizes are quadratic on the number of graph nodes, but we exploit the sparsity of those matrices to represent them efficiently, using $k^2$-trees \cite{BLNis13}.
-The use of $k^2$-trees to represent each RDF predicate is not new, for example it has been used to handle triple matching and binary joins \cite{AGBFMPN13} and full BGPs \cite{ANRRtods22}, but not 2RPQs.
-We show how to translate 2RPQs into matrix operations and how to handle the particularities of 2RPQs.
+This approach is typically disregarded because matrix sizes are quadratic on the number of graph nodes, but we exploit the sparsity of those matrices to represent them efficiently with two approaches: \begin{enumerate} \item We use $k^2$-trees \cite{BLNis13} to represent each RDF predicate in compressed form.
+Although $k^2$-trees have been already used to handle triple matching and binary joins \cite{AGBFMPN13} and full BGPs \cite{ANRRtods22}, their use for supporting 2RPQs is new and requires novel algorithms.
+We show how to translate 2RPQs into matrix operations, particularly to Boolean sums, multiplications, and transitive closures, among other particularities of 2RPQs.
+We improve and extend known algorithms for the Boolean sum on $k^2$-trees \cite{QFPLG19}, and develop new ones for sparse matrix multiplication (following a quite natural recursive strategy) and transitive closure (a not so obvious strategy we develop that yields the same time complexity of a matrix multiplication).

+\item We also adapt and implement an uncompressed baseline for sparse Boolean matrices based on the CSR and CSC formats \cite[Sec.~3.4]{Saa03}.
+Our baseline implements state-of-the-art algorithms for sparse matrices, like Shoor's multiplication \cite{Schoor82} adapted to the Boolean case, and an algorithm based on finding strongly connected components \cite{Purdom70,Tar72} for the transitive closure.
+We implement those algorithms with special care on minimizing the working space. \end{enumerate}

-The result is the most space-efficient graph database representation (nearly 4 bytes per graph edge on a Wikidata graph, 4 times less than the previously most compact representation---the Ring \cite{AHNRicde22}---and 14--21 times smaller than classical systems).
-In exchange, our structure is on average 5 times slower than the Ring, though it still solves most complex 2RPQs in a few seconds.
-We also implement an uncompressed baseline for sparse matrices based on the CSR and CSC formats \cite[Sec.~3.4]{Saa03}.
-Its space matches that of the Ring and it excels on the most expensive 2RPQs, namely those where no graph node is specified.
-It is only outperformed by Blazegraph, which uses 5.5 times more space.
-Our new matrix-algebra-based approach stands out in the space-time tradeoff map.
+\no{ Our main results can be summarized as follows: \begin{itemize} \item Our $k^2$-tree based representation (item \ref{it:k2trees} above) is the most space-efficient graph database representation so far.
+It uses nearly 4 bytes per graph edge on a Wikidata graph, which is 4 times less than the previously most compact representation---the Ring \cite{AHNRicde22,AGHNRvldbj24}---and 14--22 times smaller than classical systems.
+In exchange, the fastest version of our structure is about 3 times slower than the Ring, though it still solves most 2RPQs within a few seconds.
+On the harder queries, however---those featuring both variable extremes---, our structure is 20\% faster than the Ring.
+The fastest structure on those harder queries is Blazegraph, which is 3--4 times faster than our structure but uses 21 times more space.